KishorKaphle/HappyResearch.github.io/index.md

 Okay, interesting, isn't it?
 BUT how they gain immunity even with the presence of few cells?

 #### Understanding How Vaccines Work:
+Let's understand body's defense system.
+Blood basically consist of RBC and WBC.
+RBC for oxygne transportation through out the body whereas WBC for fighting against infection or disease.
+We are more interested in WBC here so lets see three main constituents of WBC:

+1. Macrophages:
+It's a great eater!
+It shallow up & digest germs, plus dead or dying cells (it is important to manage waste, isn't it?)
+In spite of being a great eater Mr. Microphage is not always able to eat up all infection causing agents.
+Hence, for remaining harmful agents also called as antegents, the body identifies antigents as dangerous and stimulates antibodies to attack them.

+2. B-lymphocytes:
+They are defensive WBC.
+They produce antibodies that attack the antigents left behind by the macrophages.
+Army Producer!

+3. T-lymphocytes:
+They attack cells in the body that have been already infected.